5. Processing unidimensional data#

 It is normalised so that it takes values in the unit interval.
 An index of 0 reflects the situation where all values in a sample are the same (0 variance; perfect equality).
 If there is a single entity in possession of all the “wealth”, and the remaining ones are 0, then the index is equal to 1.

-For a more generic (algebraic) treatment of aggregation functions for unidimensional data; see, e.g., [11, 30, 31, 43].
-Some measures might be better than others under certain (often strict) assumptions usually explored in a course on mathematical statistics, e.g., [40].
+For a more generic (algebraic) treatment of aggregation functions for unidimensional data; see, e.g., [13, 32, 33, 45].
+Some measures might be preferred under certain (often strict) assumptions usually explored in a course on mathematical statistics, e.g., [42].

 Overall, numerical aggregates can be used in cases where data are unimodal.
 For multimodal mixtures or data in groups, they should rather be applied to summarise each cluster/class separately; compare Chapter 12.
 Also, Chapter 8 will extend some of the summaries for the case of multidimensional data.

-numpy, just like any other comprehensive numerical computing package, library, or environment (e.g., R, GNU Octave, Scilab, and Julia), defines many basic mathematical functions:
+numpy, just like any other comprehensive numerical computing environment (e.g., R, GNU Octave, Scilab, and Julia), gives access to many mathematical functions:

 absolute value: numpy.abs,